Mobiz-SA/mobiz-assessment/README.md

 ## Instructions
 Your task is to add a feature that allows the user to update an existing contact, using a modal similar to adding a contact.

-Fork this repo and create a PR that adds this feature.
+Clone this assessment repo as the starting point of the assessment.
+Set up a new repo on your Github account that will contain your assessment submission.
+In your repo, create a PR that adds the update contact feature.

-Additionally, add a section to the forked repo's README that briefly explains:
+Additionally, add a section to your repo's README that briefly explains:
 * Why you structured your solution in the way you did
 * What assumptions you made
 * What you would do if you had more time
 * What UI/UX changes and improvements you would make

+*The [git guide](#git-guide) section provides more detail on the repo setup.*

 ## Rubric
 * Feature completeness (2)